 College is, for most people, a place to lay the groundwork for their eventual careers.
 Not Henry Swofford — his career in forensic science began all the way back in high school.

-As early as his sophomore year, Swofford was contacting police chiefs across Georgia hoping to get some exposure to the real world of… more »
+As early as his sophomore year, Swofford was contacting police chiefs across Georgia hoping to get some exposure to the real world… more »

 Long before he decided to enroll at Georgia State, Matthew Haddad was exploring the world of science.
 Occasionally, this caused some problems.